 Snapchat has been tweaked since its inception so that messages aren’t entirely lost.
 You can save Chats, for instance, by tapping on them.
 Doing so again will make them vanish forever.
 You can also set individuals conversations to disappear 24 hours after opening.
+See our guide on how Snapchat works for more information.
 But you can’t do either with images and videos sent through the Snap function.

 Of course, you can take a screenshot of anything, but the other person will know about it.
 If they’ve got them switched on, they’ll get a notification.
 If not, then it’ll show up in your Chat.
 You’ll see it too: “You took a screenshot!”

 I think I probably screenshot every one of my older brother’s snapchat stories cause they’re just so ridiculous

 You’ll need to explain why you did that.
 It can be awkward.
 It’s on your own head now.
 This is seriously bad form.
 You shouldn’t screenshot Snapchat!

 Nonetheless, there may be reasons you want to.
 It’s okay to think that, one day, you’ll regret not saving that image, not treasuring that memory, not being able to recall what someone said to you.
 We’re nostalgic creatures, and you don’t always have to feel bad about what you do online.

 Fortunately, there are ways you can screenshot Snapchat without sending out a notification.
 But it’s not always simple.

 Let’s start with a way you can keep a picture without needing much technical knowledge.
 You will need another device though.

 Yes, you need to take a recording of Snapchat using another smartphone or tablet.
 You won’t get the best resolution, but if you’d just like a record of what you’ve received, this is a fair method.

 Before doing this, do your research.
 You’ll need to recognize what sort of snap you’ve been sent: is it a picture or a video?
 Is there a time limitation?